JaiJaveria/Course_Management_System/README.md

 The data upon which we made the system was majorly taken from Kaggle whose link is provided in the Resource section.
 This dataset did not have have term code information.
 This we manually scraped from The University's [Division of Business Services Website]

 The following data cleaning was undertaken
 - In the sections table of the dataset, null values were actually 'null' i.e. a string.
-We updated it by changing that to sql NULL.
+We updated it by changing that to SQL NULL.
 - We wanted to simulate the course registration process in our project.
 For this we came up with a notion of registration limit.
 For a course offered, students can directly add themselves until the limit is full.
 After that, a pending request to the instructor is sent and it is accepted or rejected by them.
 For this we calculated the registration limit of all the course offerings.
 This was done via the grade_distribution table.
 This contains the distribution of the number of grades for each course.
 We calculated the registration limit for a course offering and section via summing all the number of grades given for that.
 We added this to the section table.
 - We added some new tables like pending_requests, rejected_requests, course_registrations, current_term, adddrop  to simulate the course registration/pending/drop process.
 The dataset did not have a table for students, we added one.